ZebAntonioli/GEN811-Final-Project/README.md

 * Filtering variants that are unique to the affected group compared to the control group

 # Obtaining Reads
-Using the *wget* command and the URL provided by the HCGS, the untrimmed *fastq.gz* files were retrieived and imported into my home directory.
+Using the 'wget' command and the URL provided by the HCGS, the untrimmed 'fastq.gz' files were retrieived and imported into my home directory.
 ```
 wget "example_url"
 ```

 # Trimming
-Trimming was done with the use of *Trimmomatic*.
+Trimming was done with the use of 'Trimmomatic'.
 The genomics conda environment must first be activated.
 ```
 conda activate genomics
 ```